Basic information

 Academic profile

 I am a linguist and an assistant professor at the Faculty of Modern Languages, University of Warsaw.
-My research interests are founded upon three pillars: theoretical linguistics (syntax and syntactic theories), natural language processing (corpus linguistics), and psycholinguistics (grammaticality judgements, cross-linguistic influence, bilingualism, and SLA).
+My research interests are founded upon three pillars: theoretical linguistics (syntax and syntactic theories), natural language processing (corpus linguistics), and psycholinguistics (grammaticality judgements, cross-linguistic influence).

 One can say that I am mainly interested in how linguistic knowledge and linguistic information can be represented through the use of descriptive grammars.
 I am also interested in rule- and constraint-based systems in general.
 I consider experimental research a crucial proving ground for linguistic theories, a much needed bridge between the empirical and the rational, hence my participation in the LingLab team.